JetBrains/teamcity-documentation/topics/https-server-settings.md

 teamcity.https.close.expiration.threshold.days=40
 ```

 If TeamCity is unable to re-issue a certificate, a corresponding message is shown in the [health report](server-health.md).
+Renew a certificate manually if TeamCity is unable to do this in automatic mode.